Brother-x86/malleable-rust-loader/README.md

 - more payload
 - more Link to fetch data : DNS + WebSocket
 - More way to defeat static analysis -> tricks are welcome!
+- The --bin check just to verify configuration file before sign
 - Network redirector to modify the traffic behavior of an implant (listen 127.0.0.1 -> redirect to C2)
 - collect data and send to C2 with a special payload : TODO
 - find a way to sends logs into a C2, could be nice for error